Carleton Montgomery, Executive Director

 Michael Gallaway was the New Jersey Sierra Club’s representative to the advisory committee established by the New Jersey Conservation Foundation that gave birth to PPA in 1989.
 He is a founding board member of PPA, and has chaired numerous board committees.
 He serves as the NJ Sierra Club’s representative on the PPA board, and has been the chair of the Medford Lakes Environmental Commission.
 He is a pediatric optometrist with a private practice in Marlton, NJ, and is an Associate Professor at Salus University in Philadelphia.

-Patricia A. Butenis joined the Board in 2017.
-Raised in Atco, NJ and with an undergraduate degree from Penn, Pat retired back home after a 34 year career as a Foreign Service Officer which included assignments as ambassador to Bangladesh and to Sri Lanka and Maldives.
+Patricia A. Butenis joined the Board in 2017 and was elected board chair in October 2020.
+Raised in Atco, NJ and with an undergraduate degree from Penn, Pat retired back home after a 34-year career as a Foreign Service Officer which included assignments as ambassador to Bangladesh and to Sri Lanka and the Maldives.
 She also served in Pakistan, Iraq, Colombia, El Salvador, India and Poland.
 Her favorite project in Sri Lanka was promoting the welfare of its wild and captive elephant populations.

 Timothy J. Byrne, a resident of Princeton, New Jersey, is an attorney in private practice in New York.
 He is the son of former governor Brendan Byrne, and has a long-standing interest in Pinelands preservation.
 Tim joined the board in 1999.